-Welcome to my Health Blog and about Restoring Hope & Health.
+Welcome to my Health Blog about Restoring Hope & Health.
 Follow my new page on FB, SelfCareSmart!
 If you or someone you know is suicidal and needs immediate help, please contact the National Suicide Prevention Lifeline at 800-273-TALK (8255) or Text: HOME to 741741.
-I hold a (temp) license as a Licensed Professional Clinical Mental Health Counselor.
+I am a Board Certified and Licensed Professional Clinical Mental Health Counselor.
 Call or text (615) 556-8406 or email HopeHelp911@aol.com to contact me with questions or for a free consultation.
 There is ALWAYS HOPE!

 Tonight I was honored to attend a fundraiser in Nashville for the Make-A-Wish Foundation.
 The event raised $65,000.00 for their foundation.

 It is an organization that grants wishes for children ages 3 to 18 who have life threatening illnesses.